Supporting Unaccompanied Asylum Seeking Children and Care Leavers

 Young people should be helped to access relevant primary health care services (GP, dentist, optician) as soon as possible after their arrival.
 This task is usually undertaken by foster carers or supported housing key workers, and needs to be addressed in Care Plans/Pathway Plans.

-For young people supported under Section 20 a referral for the statutory CLA medical should be made within 5 working days of the young person becoming looked after, so that the medical can be completed within 20 working days.
+For young people supported under Section 20 a referral for the statutory CLA medical should be made within 5 working days of the young person becoming a Child in Care, so that the medical can be completed within 20 working days.
 This is in addition to the Health and Welfare screening: Assessment tool conducted by LASC.
 Due to the fact they will have no previous health records, it is important that their health is assessed and their needs recognised at an early stage.
 The Named Nurse for CLA will be notified by the 14+ Team and will arrange for the initial Health Assessment to be completed; this is likely to require the assistance of an interpreter.
-The Health Assessment will establish if they have suffered from any medical conditions or are likely to have been exposed to certain diseases, which may be more common in their countries of origin or transit (see LAC Health Care Assessments and Plans Procedure).
+The Health Assessment will establish if they have suffered from any medical conditions or are likely to have been exposed to certain diseases, which may be more common in their countries of origin or transit (see Child in Care Health Care Assessments and Plans Procedure).
 The immunisation programme will be initiated once consent has been received from the young person.
-Young people may also be referred to the TB clinic following their initial LAC health assessment.
+Young people may also be referred to the TB clinic following their initial Child in Care health assessment.
 For female young people, it is also important to establish if they have been the victim of Female Genital Mutilation (FGM) if that is the practice in their country of origin.

-Experiences in their countries of origin or during transit to the UK may cause young people to suffer emotional trauma and distress, and so it is important this is explored by the paediatrician in the LAC Medical and any recommendations included in the health plan.
-In addition, the social worker will ask to complete a screening tool with both the young person and the carer in order to explore the young person’s mental health and wellbeing.
-Children and Young People's Mental Health Services (CYPMHS) in social care aim to offer a reflective consultation with each child or young person when they become looked after, and If appropriate an assessment will be offered, or a further consultation at a later date.
+Experiences in their countries of origin or during transit to the UK may cause young people to suffer emotional trauma and distress, and so it is important this is explored by the paediatrician in the Child in Care Medical and any recommendations included in the health plan.
+In addition, the social worker will ask to complete a screening tool with both the young person and the carer in order to explore the young person's mental health and wellbeing.
+Children and Young People's Mental Health Services (CYPMHS) in social care aim to offer a reflective consultation with each child or young person when they become a Child in Care, and If appropriate an assessment will be offered, or a further consultation at a later date.

 Whilst some young people’s mental health needs might be immediately obvious, for many young people it may be difficult to identify.
 Therefore, it is important that professionals are aware of what issues might be affecting a young person’s mental health, as well as how they might present.
 Relevant training should be accessed alongside resources such as The Children’s Society’s report ‘Distress Signals’.
 In doing so, professionals can ensure that young people are connected with support that is adapted to their needs.